-You are currently work in industry and want gain further knowledge for career progression
+You currently work in transport or built environment sectors, and want gain further knowledge for facilitate career progression

-You are engineering, geography, mathematics or science-related graduate looking to build specialist knowledge in transport and planning
+You are an engineering, geography, mathematics or science-related graduate looking to build specialist knowledge in transport delivery and planning

 All about the course

-The MSc Transport Engineering and Planning degree course is delivered over one year full-time.
-The syllabus contains four 30-credit modules and one 60-credit project module.
-Full time study is completed in one academic year.
-Part-time study is spread across three years.
+Our MSc Transport Engineering and Planning degree course is delivered through four 30-credit modules and one 60-credit project module.

 The aims of this module are

 - a) to present the principles and methods involved in planning coherently for the main modes of transport;